Lynda Lee-Potter: Awards

 journalism and for charitable services.
 She was named Columnist of the Year in 1984 and 2001, Feature Writer of the Year in 1987 and 1993, and Woman Writer of the Year in 1989.

 Illness and death

-On 20 October 2004, Lee-Potter succumbed to a brain tumour.
-She was survived by her husband and three children (one son, Adam, and two daughters Charlie and Emma), all of whom followed their mother into journalism.
+On 20 October 2004, Lee-Potter died after a brain tumour.
+She was survived by her husband and three children, all of whom followed their mother into journalism.